History of New South Wales: Gold Rush

 A golden age of a new kind began in 1851 with the announcement of the discovery of payable gold at Ophir near Bathurst by Edward Hargraves.
 In that year New South Wales had about 200,000 people, a third of them within a day's ride of Sydney, the rest scattered along the coast and through the pastoral districts, from the Port Phillip District in the south to Moreton Bay in the north.
 The gold rushes of the 1850s brought a huge influx of settlers, although initially the majority of them went to the richest gold fields at Ballarat and Bendigo, in the Port Phillip District, which in 1851 was separated to become the colony of Victoria.

-Hill End, also near Bathurst N.S.W. was a locality that grew, boomed and faded with the N.S.W.
-Gold Rush.
-Called 'Bald Hills' in 1850, 'Forbes' in 1860 and finally Hill End in 1862, it was part of the Tambaroora district.
+Hill End, also near Bathurst NSW was a locality that grew, boomed and faded with the New South Wales Gold Rush.
+Called Bald Hills in 1850, Forbes in 1860 and finally Hill End in 1862, it was part of the Tambaroora district.
 At its peak, its population was 7,000.
 Completely reliant on mining, the town's decline was dramatic once the gold ran out.
-Hill End is famed for the unearthing of the 'Holtermann Specimen' (correctly, the Beyers Holtermann Specimen), being the largest single mass of gold ever discovered in the world, a record that stands today.
+Hill End is famed for the unearthing of the Holtermann Specimen (also known as the Beyers-Holtermann Specimen), being the largest single mass of gold ever discovered in the world, a record that stands today.
 Found in 1872 at the Star Hope Mine, this single mass of quartz and gold weighed 630 lb and when crushed produced an estimated 3000 ozt of gold, thus holding more processed gold than from the largest nugget ever found, that being the Welcome Stranger from the Victorian Goldfields.
 Holtermann recognising the significance of the find attempted to preserve it by buying it from the Company of which he was one of a number of directors.
 His efforts were in vain.
 It is reported that a larger mass was discovered a few days later in the same mine but was broken up underground.